-“It’s not legal in my state!” might have been your reply.
-But not all cannabis is created equal.
-THC, the psychoactive part of marijuana, which makes you feel high, is found in different concentrations in various strains of cannabis plants.
+“It’s not legal in my state!” might have been your reply, but not all cannabis is created equal.
+Tetrahydrocannabinol (THC), the psychoactive part of marijuana, makes you feel high.
+It’s found in different concentrations in various strains of cannabis plants.

 So how do you actually use it?

-There are many different ways to use CBD, from oils to sprays to lotions to candies.
+CBD comes in many different forms, from oils to sprays to lotions to candies.
 There’s no one type that works best — that depends on the condition to be treated and the person using it.
-So, it’s important to choose the best administration method — for you and what ails you.
+So, it’s important to choose the best administration method for you and what ails you.

-If that’s anxiety, here are three of the ways people use CBD.
+Here are three ways people with anxiety use CBD.

-Jessie Gill, a registered nurse and cannabis advocate uses CBD for her anxiety.
-Originally, she began using medical cannabis for pain resulting from a serious spinal cord injury.
-She then discovered CBD as a way to manage general anxiety, as well.
-Until recently, she says, she inhaled vaporized CBD oil through a vaping pen.
+She then discovered CBD as a way to manage general anxiety as well.
+Previously, she says, she inhaled vaporized CBD oil through a vaping pen.

-Jessie says she would vape “a small amount when waking up, again a night, and use it frequently during the day as needed.”
+Gill says she would vape “a small amount when waking up, again at night, and use it frequently during the day as needed.”
 She preferred using a high-CBD, low-THC strain and was microdosing (inhaling small doses that wouldn’t get her high).

-Jessie also mixed her high-CBD oil for anxiety with the high-THC oil that she used legally for pain.
-She tells Healthline, “Besides my general day-to-day anxiety, I’m prone to THC-induced anxiety, and CBD is amazing for counteracting that.”
+She also mixed her high-CBD oil for anxiety with the high-THC oil that she used (legally) for pain.
+Gill tells Healthline, “Besides my general day-to-day anxiety, I’m prone to THC-induced anxiety, and CBD is amazing for counteracting that.”

-For some, CBD can counteract the anxiety people may feel after using THC.
+CBD can counteract the anxiety some people may feel after

-Unfortunately, there are other concerns that go along with vaping, namely the chemicals found in vaping liquid and the heating coils inside vape pens.
-The jury’s still out on the safety of vaping, so while it might be fast, there may be negative consequences we aren’t fully aware of yet.
+There are other concerns that go along with vaping, namely the chemicals found in vaping liquid and the heating coils inside vape pens.
+The jury’s still out on the long-term safety of vaping, so while it might be fast, there might also be negative consequences we aren’t fully aware of yet.

 Another drawback, according to Gill, is that the strain she vaped was cost-prohibitive in her home state, so she switched to taking CBD oil under her tongue.

 CBD oils and oral sprays are also becoming more popular with consumers.
-People take dosages of sublingual oils, like the high-CBD low-THC strain Gill uses now, by dropping liquid under the tongue.
+People take sublingual oils by dropping the liquid under their tongue.

 The mucous membranes are filled with tiny capillaries, so the CBD is absorbed quickly and directly into the bloodstream.

 She adds that it also helps with her chronic pain.
-“In total, I take at least 50 mgs of full-spectrum CBD oil a day, and I usually take 75 to 100 mgs,” depending on pain and anxiety levels that day.
+“In total, I take at least 50 mg of full-spectrum CBD oil a day, and I usually take 75 to 100 mg,” depending on pain and anxiety levels that day.

 Sublingual CBD oils are a great choice for people who have trouble swallowing capsules or are unable to take gummies.

 Oils do have a tendency to taste a little “weedy” though, which might be a turnoff for some people.
-There are oils on the market that are infused with other ingredients, like peppermint, that help to dial back any unpleasant flavors.
+There are oils on the market that are infused with other ingredients, like peppermint, which helps to dial back any unpleasant flavors.

 There’s no denying that CBD can help many people get their anxiety under control.
-However, you should be aware that CBD is regulated as a supplement in the United States.
-That means that between brands — or even bottles — you might find that strengths and purity of ingredients vary.
+However, most CBD products aren’t approved by the Food and Drug Administration (FDA).
+That means that you might find that strengths and purity of ingredients vary between brands — or even bottles.